To the members of

 Report on Other Legal and Regulatory Requirements

-(c) the Balance Sheet the Statement of Profit and Loss including thestatement of other comprehensive income the Cash Flow Statementdealt with by this Report are in agreement with the books of account;
+c) The Balance Sheet the Statement of Profit and Loss including thestatement of other comprehensive income the Cash Flow Statement of Changes in Equitydealt with by this Report are in agreement with the books of accounts;

-(f) with respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in "Annex-ure B"; and
+f) With respect to the adequacy of the internal financial controls withreference to these Standalone Financial Statements and the operating effectiveness of suchcontrols refer to our separate Report in "Annexure B"

-(g) with respect to the other matters to be included in the Auditors Reports inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our knowledge and belief and according to information and explanationgiven to us:
+h) With respect to the other matters to be included in the Auditors'Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 asamended in our opinion and to the best of our information and according to theexplanations given to us:

 ii.
-The company did not have any long term contract including derivative contracts forwhich there were any material foreseeable losses
+The Company did not have any long-term contracts includingderivative contracts for which there were any material foreseeable losses; and

 Firm Registration Number: 110907W